blacksheep-crm/devpops/README.md

 Application: Open View in new tab for printing

-# What's New in 22.11?

-Lizard 2.0: List Applet Column Wizard enhanced

-Repository Write-Back: Save Lizard column width to writable dev workspace

-CSS Injector

-# Update to 22.11
+# Update to 23.1

+Import IO_Base BCRM Modified Object.sif and deliver

 Copy postload.js to vanilla postload.js